Today's History Trivia for May 27

 Today's Birthdays for May 27

 1837 Wild Bill Hickok d.
 1876 (James Butler Hickok), American frontiersman, U.S. marshal, and famous citizen of Deadwood, South Dakota.
-He was shot in the back during a poker game while holding two pair (aces and eights), since known as a "dead man's hand."
+He was shot in the back during a poker game while holding two pair (black aces and black eights), since known as a "dead man's hand."

 1818 Amelia Jenks Bloomer d.
 1894 American women's rights advocate.
 She advocated the wearing of bloomers in The Lily, the first major women's rights newspaper (1849), which she published.
 Bloomers are women's garments that are divided for the lower body.
 They were considered "not so harmful to women's health as the current fashion."
 They also represented unrestricted movement that allowed for greater freedom, both metaphorical and physical.